lavanet/docs/docs/lava-blockchain/join-mainnet-manual.md

 ### How to know there's an upgrade?

-Once you have joined the Lava testnet, and your node has started syncing, you may have noticed an error message such as:
+Once you have joined the Lava mainnet, and your node has started syncing, you may have noticed an error message such as:

 ```bash
 panic: UPGRADE "XYZ" NEEDED at height: 12345